Frequently Asked Questions

 Is the University of Durham eligible for the US Department of Veterans Affairs Funding?

 Durham University participates in the VA Educational Benefits programme (GI BILL).
-Please find more information from here.
+Please find more information from our Veterans Benefits section.

 What happens if I withdraw from my course, but have already received US Loans?